 PainPod™ is an Australian medical technology company.
 Named in Forbes‘ top 10 best Health Tech Gadgets in 2019, they are offering the very latest scientific advances in portable physical therapy devices.
 As demands for effective natural alternatives to medication increase, PainPod brings natural to the body effective pain relief and recovery.
-PainPod is currently being used in physiotherapy, occupational therapy, medical rehabilitation and professional sport throughout the world and recently teamed up with MedScaler to conduct initial market exploration and to get a sense of the B2B market potential in The Netherlands.
+PainPod is currently being used in physiotherapy, occupational therapy, medical rehabilitation and professional sport throughout the world and recently teamed up with MedScaler to conduct Market Validation and to get a sense of the B2B market potential in The Netherlands.

 In order to shed more light on this exciting innovation, MedScaler interviewed Donnie Rough, PainPod’s Director of Sales in Europe.

 “We offer a portable solution providing natural pain relief and expediting the muscular and cellular recovery process caused by injury and many of today’s imperative ailments.”